 Trustee Prendergast Biography

 John Prendergast is the Regional Director of Plant Maintenance for Veolia Boston-Cambridge District Energy System.
 The Veolia Boston-Cambridge region has (5) plants that serve the critical energy requirements of 250 customers in the central business district of Boston, the biotechnology corridor of Cambridge and world-renowned healthcare facilities.
 In addition, Veolia produces up to 250 MW’s of electricity for the ISO New England electrical grid.
 Mr. Prendergast is responsible for the maintenance of each plant infrastructure.
 He works closely with System Operations, Corporate Engineering and Project departments to achieve optimum energy system performance: develops strategies to maximize equipment reliability and efficiency while minimizing costs.
-During Mr. Prendergast’s (30) plus years in the power industry, he has held positions in plant maintenance from Engineer to Supervisor Manager to Director.
-His specific areas of expertise are Boilers and Turbines.
+During Mr. Prendergast’s (30) plus years in the power industry, he has held positions in plant maintenance from Engineer to Supervisor to Manager to Director.
+His specific areas of expertise are Boilers, Steam Turbines, Gas Turbines, and associated auxiliaries.

 Mr. Prendergast earned a Bachelor of Science degree in Marine Engineering and a U.S.C.G 3rd Assistant Engineer’s license in 1985 from Massachusetts Maritime Academy.
 He earned a Master’s in Business Administration from Providence College in 2003.
-In addition to his Trustee position, John has served on the MMA Alumni Association Board of Directors since 2009 and he is currently the President.
+In addition to his Trustee position, John has served on the MMA Alumni Association Board of Directors since 2009 and as President from 2016-2018.
+He currently remains on Board as a Director.
 In the power industry, John has been a member and the Chairman of the Siemens STG-400 Gas Turbine Users Group and presently is a member of the GE Gas Turbine 7FA Users Group.

-Mr. Prendergast is a native of Readville, Ma and currently resides in Cumberland, RI with his wife Diane, a Fashion/Interior Designer.
+Mr. Prendergast is a native of Readville, MA and currently resides in Cumberland, RI with his wife Diane, an Interior Designer.
 Their daughter, Alexa, graduated from Massachusetts Maritime Academy in 2013 with a B.S. in Marine Engineering and a U.S.C.G.
 3rd Assistant Engineer’s License.
-She sails with Polar Tankers as a 3rd Assistant Engineer on the Endeavour and holds a U.S.C.G.
+She sailed with Polar Tankers from 2013-2017 as 3rd Assistant Engineer and holds a U.S.C.G.
 2nd A.E.
 License.
+Alexa is currently employed as an Engineer with New England Controls.
 Mr. Prendergast enjoys playing men’s Ice Hockey, skiing, traveling and riding his Harley.

 Daniel L. Shores